THE MANUSCRIPT OF ISMAIL

 VI.
 Letters Never Sent

-A pause.
-Then, unprompted, the men begin to speak as if addressing someone who is not present among them.
-They do not look at the Examiner during this section — and yet the sense is inescapable that these letters are, in some way, addressed to her.
+After a long silence, without preamble, the Ismails begin to speak—as if addressing someone absent.
+They do not look at the interrogator.
+And yet, it is impossible to escape the sense that these letters are, in some way, meant for her.

-You will be frightened more often than you expect.
+You will be more afraid than you expect.
 This is not weakness.
-It is information.
-Learn to read it.
+It is the cost of confronting complexity.
+Learn to face it.

 I taught you to question everything.
-I should also have taught you that some questions cannot be answered in a single life — and that this is acceptable.
-Begin the question anyway.
+I should have also taught you that some questions cannot be answered within a lifetime… and that this, too, is acceptable.
+Ask them anyway.

 To my father:

-I spent a great deal of time trying to become unlike you.
-I became very like you.
-I am not certain this is a problem.
+I spent years trying not to become you.
+Yet I find myself growing into your shape.
+I am no longer certain that this is a failure.

 To no one in particular:

-Silence.
-They seem lighter — as if the letters have been posted, or burned.
+Silence settles over the scene.
+The Ismails seem lighter—as if the letters have been sent, or perhaps burned.

-The Examiner regards him.
+The interrogator looks at him.
 Her expression does not change.
-She does not speak.
+She remains silent.

 VII.
 Confrontation of Selves